Shoggato/NeuroCast/README.md

 # NeuroCast: Forecasting Precipitation with AI Insight
 ## Overview

 This repository contains code for building, training, and evaluating a neural network model aimed at predicting weather precipitation types (rain or not).
 The model leverages TensorFlow and Keras Tuner to achieve accurate predictions based on a diverse set of weather features.
+This was really a proof-of-concept for another github project called WindyPredictAI.
+I wanted to show that the data that we had for WindyPredictAI wasn't comprehensive enough for a deep neural network to learn patterns.
+This project was a success in that it showed that with the proper data, deep neural networks can be trained to predict weather pattens.

 ## Dataset